DavidArabuli/Rome_Total_War_Modding_Tools/README.md

 This app allows you to have a nice and simple form interface, error free workflow and ready to use text file, that you just need to throw into game directory and replace original export_descr_unit.txt file.

+> [!TIP]
-It also features ability to save your work midway, to prevent losing your progress (by accidentally closing app etc).
+> It also features ability to save your work midway, to prevent losing your progress (by accidentally closing app etc).

 You can either visit a website where it is hosted (currently not hosted!
 But it is planned in near future),